 You can choose to advertise your products without an end date.
 Amazon also needs a sponsored display product targeting; you must select the target population.

 This will be based on the information and details of the product.

 Most Amazon Sponsored Ads are on a cost-per-click basis.
 This means that Amazon will charge you per the number of clicks you receive on your ads.
 You can choose how much you wish to spend on a click.
 And can set a limit on what you want to spend in a day.

-You don’t wake up one morning and decide you are going to make an ad.
+You don’t wake up one morning and decide you will make an ad.
 The process takes deliberate planning and careful analysis to work out in your favor.

-The goal at the end of the day is to promote your brand and make more money.
+The goal is to promote your brand and make more money.
 Here are some tips to ensure that your experience with Product Display Ads is valuable.

 Make Profitability Your #1 Goal